Rixy-Ai/eliza/README.md

   - `plugin-starter/`: Template for creating new plugins
   - `project-starter/`, `project-tee-starter/`: Project templates

-This architecture enables modular development, clear separation of concerns, and scalable feature implementation across the Eliza ecosystem.
+This architecture enables modular development, clear separation of concerns, and scalable feature implementation across the Eve ecosystem.

 ## Tauri Application CI/CD and Signing

-The Eliza application, built with Tauri and located in `packages/app`, is configured for cross-platform continuous integration and deployment.
+The Eve application, built with Tauri and located in `packages/app`, is configured for cross-platform continuous integration and deployment.
 This setup automates the building and releasing of the application for various operating systems.

 ### Overview